PalakTiwary1394/Collaborative-Filtering-Recommender/README.md

 * sqlachemy
 * nltk

-To run the code run ContentBasedFilteringTFIDF.py
+To execute the code run ContentBasedFilteringTFIDF.py